Masterpiece Story: Still Life with a Golden Goblet by Pieter de Ring

 Why is food such a popular image for art and culture?
 For millennia it has been a source of inspiration from ancient Roman mosaics through Dutch Baroque paintings to modern foodie photographs.
 It is difficult to find a society that is not fascinated with its food.
 Food appeals to the emotions and senses.
 It can be beautiful, delicious, and comforting.
 It can be a source of pride and tradition.
-The Dutch Golden Age of the 17th century was not immune to this obsession with food.
+The Dutch Golden Age was not immune to this obsession with food.
 Artists like Pieter de Ring captured glorious banquets on canvas to be feasts for the eyes and minds of their viewers.
 Still Life with a Golden Goblet is a magnificent example of this artistic tradition.
 It explores not only the physical aspects but also the cultural implications of its food.
 Pieter de Ring was a master chef of the canvas.

 Spain ruled the Netherlands for most of the 16th century until the Netherlands fought and won its independence in 1648.
 The country officially declared itself the United Provinces of the Netherlands, but quickly became known as the Dutch Republic.
-It was a proudly Protestant country rejecting the Catholic Church.
+It was a proudly Protestant country rejecting the rule of the Catholic Church.
 The Dutch Republic also became an extremely prosperous country through its seafaring trade and far-flung colonies.
 Therefore, the Dutch Republic was a country lacking in the two traditional patrons of art: royalty and the Catholic Church.
 Consequently, the prosperous merchants, bankers, and businessmen of the rising middle-class became the cornerstone of the Dutch art market.

 The moneyed middle-class patrons appreciated secular themes such as portraits, still-lifes, genre scenes, and landscapes.
 Artists like Pieter de Ring captured this burgeoning market by specializing and cornering in one particular theme.
 Pieter de Ring specialized and became famous for his opulent banquet still-lifes.
 Still Life with a Golden Goblet is one of his most famous examples.

-Still Life with a Golden Goblet is an absolutely gorgeous painting full of vibrant colours, strong contrasts, and sharp lines.
+Still Life with a Golden Goblet is an absolutely gorgeous painting full of vibrant colors, strong contrasts, and sharp lines.
 Fruits and seafood dominate the composition.
 The most striking object is the red lobster sitting in the foreground.
 This delicious creature is rendered with scientific observation.
-It is precisely depicted with realistic proportions, anatomy, and colouring.
+It is precisely depicted with realistic proportions, anatomy, and coloring.
 Pieter de Ring clearly studied the shapes, contours, and lines of the lobster when painting its image.
 Besides being visually appealing, the red lobster also has cultural implications of luxury, wealth, gluttony, and death.

 Lobster has always been considered a luxury item.
 It is a food for the wealthy who can afford it.
-In addition, lobster represents gluttony because it is consumed for its flavour and sense of excess.
-Finally, lobster is a memento mori, or “remember that you must die.”
+In addition, lobster represents gluttony because it is consumed for its flavor and sense of excess.
+Finally, lobster is a memento mori, or “remember that you will die.”
 Live lobsters are brown and black.
 They only turn a vibrant red once they are boiled until dead and cooked.
 Therefore, this lobster is dead and reminds the viewer that all pleasures must end one day with our own mortality.
 Pieter de Ring’s lobster ironically and simultaneously represents excess and the end of excess.

 Peaches & Grapes

 Above the lobster is a wicker basket filled with fruit.
 A split Mediterranean peach sits beside bunches of red and green grapes.
 Like the lobster, the fruit is depicted with exquisite realism.
 The peach pit flares with fine fibres while the grape skins shine with delicate highlights.
-The peach is an import from more southern European countries.
+The peach is an import from more Southern European countries.
 Thus like the lobster, it is a symbol of affluence due to its importation costs.